-This rich, thick, delicious cream cheese frosting perfect for piping beautiful swirls on cupcakes!
+This rich, thick, delicious Pipeable Cream Cheese Frosting is the perfect consistency for creating beautiful swirls on cupcakes!

 First, when too much sugar is added, the cream cheese frosting becomes very soft.

 Second, when the frosting is over-mixed the cream cheese gets soft and loses its shape and firmness.

 Third, use butter that is soft enough to cream, but that is still a bit cool and not all the way room temperature.
 (Does this make sense?
 It needs to be soft, but still a bit cold so that the cream cheese doesn’t get too warm while mixing.)

 Finally, do not add milk unless your frosting is too stiff.
 And even then mix a bit more before adding milk.

 With all four of those things in mind, I set off to make the perfect pipeable cream cheese frosting.